 We have lots more resources to help you manage your glaucoma and eye drops.
 Watch our short demonstration video.

 Frustratingly, many eye drops cause side effects.
-The possible side effects of the different eye drops are listed in the table below – because each type of eye drop works in a different way, they have different side effects.
+The possible side effects of the different eye drops are listed in this table – because each type of eye drop works in a different way, they have different side effects.

 It is important that you keep using eye drops every day, but if side effects are stopping you from doing this, you should contact your ophthalmologist.
 You can phone the hospital at any time, you don’t have to wait until your next appointment.